dwrobel/flatcam/README.md

 - minor update to the autocomplete dictionary
 - the Show Shell in Edit -> Preferences will now toggle the Tcl shell based on the current status of the Tcl Shell
 - updated the Tcl command Isolate help for follow parameter
+- updated DrillCncJob Tcl Command with new parameters and fixed it to work in the new format of the Excellon methods
+- changed CncJob Tcl Command parameter 'depthperpass' to a shorter 'dpp'

 11.04.2020